🛡️ DARK SOULS BUILD CALCULATOR

 🏹 Dexterity — Skill-Based Weapon Scaling

 Dexterity scales katanas, curved swords, rapiers, spears, and most light weapons.
 It also reduces casting speed — a secondary benefit that pure Dexterity builds often ignore but which becomes meaningful in hybrid Dex/Faith or Dex/Int builds.
-Dexterity soft cap for damage scaling is 40.
+Dexterity soft cap for damage scaling is 40 (Dark Souls Fandom Wiki).

 🔮 Intelligence — Sorcery Damage